Program

 Venue: Foyer in front of the Main Hall

-Session 2: Protein Maturation – Chaperones and Folding
+Session 2: Protein Quality Control – Chaperones and Folding

 Focusing on chaperone-mediated protein folding, quality control, and structural formation processes.